 Program Structure | Course Sequence

 Major in Religious Studies

 The Major in Religious Studies is designed for students who want to develop a thorough understanding of religious experience and behaviour, while at the same time pursuing another Major or Minor in order to complete their degree.
 The Major will give you a foundation in methods used to study religion and will allow you to pursue topics that interest you when selecting the remainder of your courses.
 The Major will equip you with cultural knowledge and critical skills that can be applied in many fields, such as communications, public administration, law, business, education, and health.

 Minor in Religious Studies

 The Minor in Religious Studies is an ideal way to pursue an interest in religion while focusing on a Major or Honours in another program.
-Students receive an introduction to the main religious traditions in today’s world, and are be able to choose from an array of courses to complete the remaining 21 credits.
-Students can learn about a particular tradition in more depth, study how religion affects aspects of contemporary life, or explore ways to study religious experience and behaviour.
+You will receive an introduction to the main religious traditions in the world and will be able to choose from an array of courses to complete the minor.
+You can investigate a particular religious tradition in more depth, study how religion intersects with aspects of contemporary life, or explore ways to understand religious experience and behaviour.

 Michaëlle Jean Centre for Global and Community Engagement

 The Centre is an on-campus one-stop shop for information on opportunities in Ottawa and around the world.
 It also provides support to members of the university community who start their own community engagement initiatives.